kawaicheung/book-on-naming-things/manuscript/Ch_IteratingMeaning.md

 ```

-With a new method extracted, the conditional, once again, feels tidy.
+With the new method extracted, the conditional, once again, feels tidy.
 But, now we have a new problem.
 The conditional is tautologous: If we should send an auto-response, then...send an auto-response.

 When we read the conditional in isolation, we don't know why we're sending the auto-response.
 We need to trickle into the `shouldSendAutoResponse()` method to find out.
 In essence, we haven't gained much of anything in comprehension.
 We've just tucked away some logic that we likely will have to drill into later anyways.

 I find this happens a lot with these quick little extraction exercises.
-Our natural inclination is to name the newly extracted construct (beit a method or variable) after its direct _effect_ (the outcome of the conditions being met) rather than the _cause_ (what the conditions actually mean).
-It's the simpler naming choice because we are staring at the effect in code while we're doing the extraction.
+Our natural inclination is to name the newly extracted construct (beit a method or variable) after the outcome of the conditions being met rather than what the conditions actually mean.
+In other words, we name the method after the effect rather than the cause.

+It's a simpler naming choice because we are staring at the effect in code while we're doing the extraction.
 In this case, the _effect_ of the extracted piece of logic is that an auto-response should be sent.
 But, why are we sending it?

 Also, by naming the extraction this way, it's less likely we'll reuse it somewhere else.
-At a glance, I wouldn't think to employ `shouldSendAutoResponse()` anywhere else besides the place in code where I want to send auto-responses.
+At a glance, we wouldn't think to employ `shouldSendAutoResponse()` anywhere else besides the place in code where we want to send auto-responses.
+If we named the method after what's _causing_ the sending of the auto-response, we better our chances of reusing it later.

 A much better name for this method would succinctly describe the cause.
 In this case, the cause of sending an auto-response message is because, quite simply, the office is closed.